Executive Assistant to the Director

 - Provide support to the Director in planning and preparation for meetings, including creating agendas and briefings.

-Serve as a key liaison between the Director’s Office and the offices of Development, Communications and Events (20%)
+Serve as a key liaison between the Director’s Office and all other administrative offices on campus (20%)

-- Partner with the Chief Development Officer to align the Director’s priorities with the Institute’s fundraising efforts.
+- Partner with the Associate Directors to align the Director’s priorities with the Institute’s fundraising efforts.

 - Develop clear understanding of overarching goals for the Director’s advancement related travel and events.

-- Identify, organize and implement the necessary steps, procedures and activities required for smooth and efficient coordination of work between Director’s Office and the Development Office.
+- Identify, organize and implement the necessary steps, procedures and activities required for smooth and efficient coordination of work between Director’s Office and other departments.

 All other duties as assigned by the Director (10%)